Darina is a proud Ravenclaw and a fan of Stephen King. She enjoys being a part of an awesome team of... | See full bio

 According to mobile video game gender statistics, women now represent more than half of mobile gamers worldwide.
 They play as a means of stress relief, entertainment, and to just pass the time.

 Do you remember the percentage of female gamers?

 It’s 63% and statistics predict a rise in the future.
 This will tie in nicely with the further development of smartphone technology.

 Women are already a valuable target group and the spotlight will soon fall on them and their preferences.

 Now you know how many people play mobile games, and if you go to a party and everyone starts talking about mobile gaming demographics - the microphone will be yours for the evening!

 I mean, there are a couple more things to say about the demographics, but I already itch to check my Fortnite aim and will wrap it up here.

 Have fun with your favorite mobile games, everyone!

-These are the more popular mobile games in 2020:
+What were the most popular mobile games in 2022?

 - PUBG MOBILE